IPopovSci/Crypto_deeplearning_study/Readme.md

 financial analysis, and practice with machine learning and deep networks.
 Future goals of the project are to use the models and techniques created here for crypto portfolio management.

+This project also incorporates SQL database for model managment, as well as a basic Flask API to run predictions.

 To learn more about this project and its usage, visit my medium.com article: https://medium.com/@ipopovca/using-deep-learning-to-predict-crypto-markets-here-we-go-again-93c82361d0e9
+To learn more about the SQL model managment: https://medium.com/@ipopovca/managing-tensorflow-models-with-sqlite3-87e45e6426c7
+To learn more about the API for predictions: https://medium.com/@ipopovca/deploying-keras-models-using-flask-and-sqlalchemy-3a4fe25b8a93

 ### Technologies and libraries